What is the fittest city in the United States? Top 10 rankings revealed

 10. St. Paul, Minnesota

-In the release, ACSM President Stella Volp said the annual rankings can help city leaders and residents make changes to better their well-being.
+In the release, ACSM President Stella Volpe said the annual rankings can help city leaders and residents make changes to better their well-being.

 "Post pandemic, Americans are not as active as we would like.
 To help facilitate this, local community leaders must step up and make bold spending choices, policy decisions and infrastructure changes to increase opportunities for residents to be physically active and healthy," she said.
 "The Fitness Index is a trusted road map showing sound strategies for communities to improve.
 By embracing collaborative advocacy and leveraging data-driven insights, we can collectively move toward a healthier future for America, one city at a time."